-To support DynamicARC and obtain the full benefits in clinical practice, IBA is working on developing a DynamicARC ecosystem by integrating with Oncology Information Systems (OIS), Treatment Planning Systems (TPS) and dosimetry solutions.
+To support DynamicARC and obtain the full benefits in clinical practice, IBA is working on developing a DynamicARC ecosystem by integrating with Oncology Information Systems [OIS], Treatment Planning Systems [TPS] and dosimetry solutions.

 Treatment Planning Systems for DynamicARC are an active research area, with a growing number of scientific publications.
 They are decisive to fully benefit from the potential advantages of DynamicARC.
-DynamicARC removes the need for complex beam arrangements.
-Treatment planning is fully automatic (VMAT-like), allowing the optimization of delivery time and linear-energy-transfer (LET).
+Like for VMAT, treatment planning for DynamicARC is streamlined, removing the need for complex beam arrangements 19.
+It also allows delivery time reduction 20 and linear-energy-transfer [LET] optimization 21.